 It wasn't long after I became the owner of that Mac that I faced a new temptation, one that didn't exist prior in my life.
 It had to do with something called "software."
 I learned about something called MSWord 1.0.
 I learned that you could buy it in the store for a chunk of money (\$100?).
 But I also learned you could make a copy of someone else's store-bought MSWord 1.0, and it wouldn't cost you a thing.
 Actually, that's not true.
 It wouldn't cost you any money, but you would pay a price since the duplication was illegal.
 And even if you didn't get caught, you'd still pay a price, for your action would produce a dulling effect on your God-given conscience.

 My point?
-Temptation is common and has a history.
-That's actually good news, very good news.
-It means I won't be facing anything unique this week, nor will you, just the same old temptations wrapped up in different packages.
+Every difficult situation you and I face is common and has a history.
+That's actually very good news.
+It means we won't be facing anything unique this week.
+We have God's word on that.